 Added ShowFormulas to Worksheet

-From now onward, users may use Boolean property ShowFormulas offered by Worksheet to switch the view between formula and value of a given worksheet.
+From now onward, users may use Boolean property ShowFormulas offered by Worksheet to change view from formula to value of a given worksheet.

 Added Ooxml to FileFormatType